 This recipe highlights everything I love most about Mediterranean cooking.
 Simple ingredients and big flavours.
-This recipe transforms the humble beet into a stunning side dish, almost too pretty to eat⏤emphasis is on the “almost”!
+This recipe transforms the humble beet into a stunning side dish, almost too pretty to eat⏤emphasis is on “almost”!

-The roasted beets are paired with a simple sweet citrus dressing to help bring out the sweet, earthy notes, and labneh complements the dish with its smooth, soft texture.
+The roasted beets are paired with a simple sweet citrus dressing to help bring out the sweet, earthy notes, and the labneh complements the dish with its smooth, soft texture.
 With a touch of sumac, a handful of parsley, and you’ll have a cold-weather side dish that’s just as fresh and flavorful as any summer salad.

 This recipe is adapted from my beet labneh dip posted on my IG.
 The main difference between the two dips is their texture.
-The beet dip is pureed into a smooth dip and top with goat cheese, whereas this recipe is layered.
+The beet dip is pureed into a smooth dip and topped with goat cheese, whereas this recipe is layered.

 What Do You Need to Make the Roasted Beetroots and Labneh recipe?

 Goat cheese: I love goat cheese and beets they’re a match made in heaven.
-This ingredient is 100% optional however I strongly encourage you to give it a try.
+This ingredient is 100% optional, however, I strongly encourage you to give it a try.

-Orange Honey Dressing: This is one of my favourite winter dressings.
+Orange Honey Dressing: this is one of my favourite winter dressings.
 I’m sure you’ll agree too.
 It’s a combination of raw apple cider vinegar, honey, olive oil, orange zest, garlic and lightly crushed coriander seeds.
 It’s important to make this dressing with raw apple cider vinegar due to its mellow taste and acidity.
 I find the non-raw varieties too pungent and acidic tasting.

-Parsely: This ingredient is more for a pop of colour than anything else and can be left out if you don’t have any on hand.
+Parsley: this ingredient is more for a pop of colour than anything else and can be left out if you don’t have any on hand.
 Or you can swap it with some finely chopped beet greens.

-Sumac: This is a must-have Mediterranean spice.
+Sumac: this is a must-have Mediterranean spice.
 It offers a perfect pop of lemony flavour without the lemon.
 The flavour of sumac compliments so many dishes, from salads to roasted chicken.
 I think it may be magical.

 How to make Roasted Beetroots and Labneh?